top of page

 Storytelling and her pop art sensibility is a cornerstone of MJ’s choreographic voice and in this has worked extensively with her husband and creative partner Phil O’Reilly in the development and realisation.
 Her works often carry strong narratives, contributing to the wide audience that Limbs Dance Company drew in.
 Introducing to many, for the first time, the experience of dance in the social mainstream while maintaining her avant-garde credentials.
 This narrative focus continued with works such as Games, Saga, the 1990 Commonwealth Games Opening Ceremony, Jean Batten – the Ballet, A4/Adam and Eve Revisited, Ballet Noir, and In Flagrante.

 Power is another recurring theme in her work.
 Pieces like Games, Pyramid, Saga, A4, and Ballet Noir explore power structures.
-A passionate believer in that women can be what they want to be and don’t need to ask permission, MJ continues to advocate for strong, unapologetically bold women—especially in In Flagrante, which celebrates powerful, confident femininity and sexuality.
+MJ continues to advocate for strong, unapologetically bold women—especially in In Flagrante, which celebrates powerful, confident femininity and sexuality.

 As a performer, MJ gravitates toward harmonious yet complex, ambiguous work.
 Her solos —such as Chimera (1988), Witch Bitch (2009), and Spinning Winter (2011)—are noted for their technical mastery, humour, irony and edgy satire.